Tikam02/Golang_in_20_Hrs/README.md

 ### Strategy to learn

-1.Learn the basics
+1. Learn the basics
-2.Learn the syntaxes and functions
+2. Learn the syntaxes and functions
-3.Learn by example
+3. Learn by example
-4.Implement codes
+4. Implement codes
-5.Implement Golang by programming and implementing the frameworks
+5. Implement Golang by programming and implementing the frameworks